OpenSwitchNOS/openswitch-ops-intfd/README.md

-﻿OPS-INTFD
+OPS-INTFD
 =========

 What is ops-intfd?
 ------------------
-ops-intfd is the repo for the OpenSwitch intfd daemon.
+ops-intfd is the repo for the OpenSwitch ops-intfd daemon.
+The ops-intfd daemon manages OpenSwitch interfaces.

 What is the structure of the repository?
 ----------------------------------------